AbdeljalilAnajjar/Eegle.jl/docs/src/Tutorials/Tutorial Spectral Analysis 1.md

 3. Plot the spectra

 !!! info
-    As an example of possible options for computing spectra, it is shown how to use the [Hann](https://en.wikipedia.org/wiki/Hann_function) tapering window or the [Slepian](https://en.wikipedia.org/wiki/Slepian_function) multi-tapering windows.
+    As an example of possible options for computing spectra, it is shown how to use the [Hann](https://en.wikipedia.org/wiki/Hann_function) tapering window or the [Slepian](https://en.wikipedia.org/wiki/Slepian_function) multi-taper window.
 For other options see the
     [spectra](https://marco-congedo.github.io/FourierAnalysis.jl/dev/spectra/#FourierAnalysis.spectra) function.

 ---